Liberace: Lawsuits and allegations of homosexuality

 Confidential cover July 2, 1957, "Why Liberace's Theme Song Should Be 'Mad About the Boy!'"

 Liberace sued and settled a similar case in the United States against Confidential.
-Rumors and gossip magazines frequently implied that Liberace was homosexual throughout his career, which he continued to vehemently deny.
+Throughout his career, gossip magazines frequently implied Liberace was homosexual, which he continued to vehemently deny.
 A typical issue of Confidential in 1957 stated, "Why Liberace's Theme Song Should Be 'Mad About the Boy!'"

 In 1982, Scott Thorson, Liberace's 22-year-old former chauffeur and alleged live-in lover of five years, sued the pianist for $113 million in palimony after he was dismissed by Liberace.
-Liberace continued to deny that he was homosexual, and during court depositions in 1984, he insisted that Thorson was never his lover.
+Liberace continued to deny he was homosexual, and during court depositions in 1984 he insisted Thorson was never his lover.
 The case was settled out of court in 1986, and Thorson received a $95,000 cash settlement plus three cars and three pet dogs worth another $20,000.
-Thorson stated after Liberace's death that he settled because he knew that Liberace was dying and that he had intended to sue based on conversion of property rather than palimony.
-He later attested that Liberace was a "boring guy" in his private life and mostly preferred to spend his free time cooking, decorating, and playing with his dogs, and that he never played the piano outside of his public performances.
+Thorson stated after Liberace's death that he settled because he knew Liberace was dying and that he had intended to sue based on conversion of property rather than palimony.
+He later said Liberace was a "boring guy" in his private life and mostly preferred to spend his free time cooking, decorating, and playing with his dogs, and that he never played the piano outside of his public performances.
 Thorson said, "He (Liberace) had several decorated, ornamental pianos in the various rooms of his house, but he never played them."

-Because Liberace never publicly acknowledged that he was gay, knowledge of his true sexuality was muddled by stories of his friendships and romantic links with women.
+Because Liberace never publicly said he was gay, knowledge of his sexuality was muddled by stories of his friendships and romantic links with women.
 He further obscured his sexuality in articles such as "Mature Women Are Best: TV's Top Pianist Reveals What Kind of Woman He'd Marry".

-In a 2011 interview, actress and close friend Betty White confirmed that Liberace was indeed gay and that she often was used as a "beard" by his managers to counter public rumors of the musician's homosexuality.
+In a 2011 interview, actress and close friend Betty White said Liberace was indeed gay and that she often was used as a "beard" by his managers to counter public rumors of the musician's homosexuality.